MicroEJ/docs/SDK6UserGuide/tools.rst

    ./gradlew execTool --name=TOOL_NAME --toolProperty=PROPERTY="VALUE" --toolProperty=PROPERTY="VALUE" ...

-The parameter required ``--name`` is used to describe the name of the tool to execute.
+The task required option ``--name`` is used to describe the name of the tool to execute.
-The optional parameters ``--toolProperty`` are used to configure the tool's options.
+The options ``--toolProperty`` are used to configure the tool's options.

+.. note:: The task options can also be defined in your IDE by creating a new Configuration.
+For more information, you can refer to :ref:`sdk_6_howto_create_custom_configuration_in_ide`.

 In addition, the tool's options can be defined in ``configuration/tools/TOOL_NAME.properties``.